steforster/Remact.Net/src/Remact.Net/Protocol/Wamp/WampNotes.md

     b) Remact.ActorInfo.<Use-enum>
 	c) <Type.AssemblyQualifiedTypeName>

 Variant (a) is used for v1Call.
-The method name is registered in the Dispatcher of the receiving ActorInput.
+The method name is registered in the InputDispatcher of the receiving RemactPortService.
 Variant (b) is used for messages to be processed by the RemactService or the RemactCatalog (v1Call, v1CallResult).
 Variant (c) is used in v1CallError messages to transfer the .NET type of error detail.
 Variant (c) is used in v1Event messages to transfer the .NET type of the payload.